 What is short-term production insurance?

-Short-term production insurance is insurance tailor-fit to insure a particular production.
+So what is short-term production insurance?
+It is insurance tailor-fit to insure a particular production.
 When you buy short-term production insurance, you work with an insurance broker who understands the particular needs and risks of your particular production and issues insurance that will protect you as much as possible.

 What are the risks if you don’t have production insurance?